marijnh/Eloquent-JavaScript/17_canvas.md

 The `<canvas>` tag is intended to allow different styles of ((drawing)).
-To get access to an actual drawing ((interface)), we first need to create a _((context))_, which is an object whose methods provide the drawing interface.
+To get access to an actual drawing ((interface)), we first need to create a _((context))_, an object whose methods provide the drawing interface.
 There are currently two widely supported drawing styles: `"2d"` for two-dimensional graphics and `"webgl"` for three-dimensional graphics through the OpenGL interface.

 {{index rendering, graphics, efficiency}}

 This book won't discuss WebGL—we'll stick to two dimensions.
 But if you are interested in three-dimensional graphics, I do encourage you to look into WebGL.
-It provides a very direct interface to modern graphics hardware and thus allows you to render even complicated scenes efficiently, using JavaScript.
+It provides a very direct interface to graphics hardware and allows you to render even complicated scenes efficiently, using JavaScript.

 {{index "getContext method", [canvas, context]}}

-A ((context)) is created through the `getContext` method on the `<canvas>` element.
+You create a ((context)) with the `getContext` method on the `<canvas>` DOM element.

 ```{lang: "text/html"}
 <p>Before canvas.</p>